theodupre/ATIAM-Sequenceur/README.md

 ## Audio Dataset and Reconstruction
 We train the audio dataset on the gabor transform of signals.
 To compute the gabor transform use : `python3 audio2nsgt.py -i dataset_audio/File/ -o results -d 1`
-If the network works, to reconstruct the audio signal we use Inverse Gabor Transform from the library nsgt (Grill) whitch only give magnitude.
+If the network works, to reconstruct the audio signal we use Inverse Gabor Transform from the library nsgt (Grill) which only give magnitude - use nsgt.backward().
 Then, Griffin Lim iterative algorithm is used to reconstruct the phase.
 Our implementation is a modified version of bkvogel's.
 It does not work on some part of our audio dataset.

 ## Train Convolutional variational autoencoder